 The trail goes south towards Lofthus, and the highest point is 1100 masl.
 Part of the descent towards Lofthus is on the famous Munketreppene (Monk`s Steps), 616 steps of large stones that was built by British monks in the 13th century.

 The monks also teached the locals how to cultivate fruit trees.
-You can see the result of this today, with more that 500.000 fruit trees spread around in Lofthus and Hardanger.
+You can see the result of this today, with hundreds of thousands of fruit trees spread around in Lofthus and Hardanger.
 Lofthus is also referred to as the Orchard of Hardanger.